 Roger Thornhill is a successful advertising executive on Madison Avenue, New York.
 One evening, he is mistaken for a spy called George Kaplan, kidnapped and taken to a house on Long Island.
 There, the suave Phillip Vandamm interrogates him.
 Tiring of Thornhill’s refusal to admit to being Kaplan, Vandamm orders his disposal in a drink driving ‘accident’.

 By pure luck, Thornhill survives.
-The next day, he returns to the house with the police but there is no sign of Vandamm and so the police don’t believe Thornhill’s story.
+The next day, he returns to the house with the police, but there’s no sign of Vandamm and so the police don’t believe Thornhill’s story.
 Thornhill discovers the house belongs to a United Nations diplomat, and he goes to the UN Building to find out the truth.

 At the UN, Vandamm’s men frame Thornhill for murder.
 Seeing that no one will believe he’s innocent, Thornhill goes on the run.